Bottom Rail on Top, Part 1

-This tale of Henry Kaltenbach's military life didn't fit into the published version of Slave and Sister.
+This tale of Henry Kaltenbach's military life didn't fit into the published version of Sister of Mine.
 I thought that readers might enjoy reading it nonetheless.

 Henry Kaltenbach, wounded at the Battle of the Wilderness, had risen from his hospital cot too soon.
 After an hour of marching through the Virginia countryside, his leg ached so badly that he had to rest.
 He told his men to go on ahead and that he’d catch up with them, but he sat so long that he lost them.
 They’d been walking on a narrow dirt path lined with scorched young trees, which obscured the ability to see on either side, or far ahead.
 He lost his bearings.
 He walked slowly, not knowing where he was, or where he was going.